Shape Constraints in Symbolic Regression using Penalized Least Squares: Experiments

-\item The third variant (\minimobj) alters the parameter identification step.
-It first identifies them without considering the constraints, like both baseline methods.
+\item The third variant (\minimobj) is the one proposed in this work.
+It alters the parameter identification step.
+To lower the computational expense, it first identifies the parameters them without considering the \ac{SC}, like both baseline methods.
 If certain criteria are met (mentioned below), the parameter identification is continued using the penalty-based constrained least squares.
-The constraint violations after the parameter identification are used for the selection, like in \obj. \end{enumeratearabic*}
+The \ac{SC} violations after the parameter identification are used for the selection, like in \obj. \end{enumeratearabic*} The key differences are summarized in \cref{fig:overview_figure}.

 Most of \ac{TiSR}'s default parameters are used in all three variants.
-To minimize the mean squared relative error, as shown in \eqref{eq:SR-problem}, the \parameter{fit_weights} parameter is set to $1 / t_i$ for each residual value $r_i$, where $t_i$ is the value of the target, or dependent variable for datum~$i$.
-The maximum complexity, \ie, the number of operators and operands allowed for candidate expressions, is set to 5~above the reference ground truth expression.

-The default selection objectives of \ac{TiSR} \parameter{[:ms_processed_e, :compl, :age]} are the mean squared error, complexity of the expression (number of operators and operands), and age of the expression (number of generations it has been present in the population).
+To minimize the mean squared relative error, as shown in \eqref{eq:SR-problem}, the \parameter{fit_weights} parameter is set to $1 / y_i$ for each residual value $r_i$, where $y_i$ is the dependent variable for datum~$i$.
+The maximum complexity, \ie, the number of operators and operands, is set to 5~above the reference ground truth expression.
+The default selection objectives of \ac{TiSR} \parameter{[:ms_processed_e, :compl, :age]} are the mean squared error, complexity of the expression, and age of the expression (number of generations it has been present in the population).
 For the purpose of the present study, we extend these objectives by \parameter{:minus_abs_spear} and \parameter{:constr_vios}.
 Here \parameter{:minus_abs_spear} is the negative of the absolute of the Spearman correlation, which is added as a supporting objective as defined in \cite{ZilleEvrardReuterMostaghimVanWachem:2021:1}.
-The \parameter{:constr_vios} objective contains the sum of the constraint violations as in \eqref{eq:constraint-violation}, which is always zero for the \base variant of the algorithm.
+The \parameter{:constr_vios} objective contains the sum of the \ac{SC} violations as in \eqref{eq:constraint-violation}, which is always zero for the \base variant of the algorithm.
 The default hall of fame objectives \parameter{[:ms_processed_e, :compl, :mare]} are extended by \parameter{:constr_vios}.
-The \parameter{:mare} objective represents the mean absolute relative error, which is calculated as in \eqref{eq:SR-problem}, but with loss function $f(r) = \abs{r}$ in place of $f(r) = r^2$.
+The \parameter{:mare} objective represents the \ac{MARE}, which is calculated as in \eqref{eq:SR-problem}, but with loss function $f(r) = \abs{r}$ in place of $f(r) = r^2$.
 Further parameters of \ac{TiSR} that deviate from their defaults are summarized in \Cref{table:params}.